EV charger installation cost price will vary quite a lot depending on a number of factors

-Above all, you probably want to have a strong idea of how much an EV charger installation is going to cost you.
+Above all, you probably want to have a strong idea of the EV charger installation cost.
 The truth is that the price will vary quite a lot depending on a number of factors, such as where you live, what vehicle specifically you buy, and whether it is going to be hardwired to your home or a portable version.

 Let’s take a look at some of the issues around EV charging now, to help answer your questions.

 How Much Power Does An EV Charger Use?

 Your average electric car uses about 0.20 kWh per km.
 When you are charging it, this means that over the space of a month you are going to use around 282 kWh on average.
 This number will obviously vary depending on how much you use it, the conditions you drive in, and so on.

 Can I Charge My Car Through A Regular Plug Socket?

 Yes – in most cases, your EV will come with a cable that has been designed for use in a standard three-pin domestic plug socket.
 So most of the time, you will be able to charge your car just by using that socket.
 However, having a specifically built EV charger is often more efficient and easier to use.

 How Do I Get An EV Charger At Home?

 The good news is, EV home charger installation is pretty straightforward.
 You just need to get in touch with an electrician who is capable of doing this for you, who can then install it for you.
 They will also be able to recommend your options, such as tethered versus untethered.